 OK, forget the impossible prospectus, and let me try to assess the book in its own terms.
 First, I certainly enjoyed a quick read.
 It is engagingly written.
 And at various points in the later pages Burgess very helpfully put some order into my fragmentary knowledge, or offered genuinely illuminating remarks.
-So I endorse Rowsety Moid’s comment below, when he writes “I especially liked the second half — on ‘higher set theory’ — and the picture it gives of the various subject areas (descriptive set theory, continuum questions, combinatorial set theory) and techniques (large cardinals, forcing, inner models, infinite games, …) and of how they’re interrelated.
+So I endorse the comment added below, “I especially liked the second half — on ‘higher set theory’ — and the picture it gives of the various subject areas (descriptive set theory, continuum questions, combinatorial set theory) and techniques (large cardinals, forcing, inner models, infinite games, …) and of how they’re interrelated.
 I can’t recall anything else that gives as good an overview so briefly.”
 However, although set theory isn’t my special thing, I didn’t exactly come to this innocent of prior knowledge.
 And I do have to doubt whether later pages of the book will really be accessible to many of the intended student audience.
-OK, if may be that all the materials have officially been given to understand e.g. the Levy Reflection Principle on p.
+OK, it may be — for one example — that all the materials have officially been given to understand e.g. the Levy Reflection Principle on p.
 55: but I suspect that a significant amount of mathematical maturity, as they say, would be needed to really appreciate what’s going on.

 In headline terms, then, I don’t think that the book as a whole would work as advertised for many students.
 Still, the first half does make a nice motivating introduction, but one to be followed by (or read in conjunction with) a standard accessible introduction to set theory like Goldrei or Enderton.
 And then the enthusiast can return to try reading from §8 “Topics in Higher Set Theory” onwards to get a first overview of a few further more advanced topics, with a hope of getting a first inkling of what some of the interesting issues might be, before tackling a second-level set theory text.